Rock-Village.com

 Rock Village Website banner picture, a rocky area with cairns

 One of the attractions in the Boothbay Harbor area is the Coastal Maine Botanical Garden.
-They are open year-round, although the buildings are only open April through October.
+They were open year-round, although the buildings were only open April through October.
 We spent most of a day there.
 Early May, in Maine, gives limited blossoms but some lovely ones.
 (Unfortunately we were slightly too early for their Rhododendron Garden, which looked like it would be very nice.)

 We restrained ourselves from picking any fiddleheads.